jrmahechad/threejs/lessons/07-cameras/readme.md

 ## OrbitControls

 *Parameters*
-- *camera*: camera to be controled.
+- *camera*: camera to be controlled.
-. *domElement*: DOM element to attached mouse events.
+- *domElement*: DOM element to attached mouse events.

 The target of the controls can be changed.
 Remember to update the controls when doing so.